HalukSumen/Telco_Churn_Prediction/README.md

 y= df1['Churn']
 ```

+Now we are using train test split and deciding test size and random state. we can add more parameters such as shuffle.

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, random_state=42)
 ```

+Here, we are calling our function also prediction our X_test data part.

 ```
 lgbmc = LGBMClassifier()
 lgbmc.fit(X_train, y_train)
 y_pred = lgbmc.predict(X_test)
 ```

+After our classifier works we need to see result, we are rounding results and showing 4 numbers after point(.).

 ```
 accuracy.append(round(accuracy_score(y_test, y_pred),4))